 Our Minnesota senators and representatives on the Congressional Technology Caucus, Democrat and Republican, have signed a bipartisan open letter to FDA Commissioner Margaret Hamburg asking for, in effect, a streamlined, more flexible and transparent FDA approval process.
-Any time that Michelle Bachmann and Al Franken agree on something, the evidence of a problem must be overwhelming.
-Medical device companies are behind this effort but I would suggest that they perhaps look at some of their own processes, notably in the area of packaging requirements, and do a bit of streamlining and flexibility addition of their own.
-One of the things that’s made me crazy for years is the beloved Material Certification, Certificate of Compliance, or whatever it’s called at your company.
-I am going to take the controversial position that this document, a piece of paper without which our labels can’t be released to production, is, as my departed Grandpa would say, “about as handy as teats on a boar hog”.
+Any time that Michelle Bachmann and Al Franken agree on something, the evidence of a problem must be overwhelming!

-The final straw that precipitated this tirade came earlier this week.
-We had produced a label qualification run for one of our customers and sent it over to them.
-The feedback we received was that everything went fine except we did not meet the requirement of packing them 1000 labels per roll, with double shrink wrap.
-Our crime/transgression?
-We only packed 500 labels per roll in the prescribed fashion.
+The proverbial final straw that precipitated this post came, in fact, earlier this week.
+Our production team had produced a label qualification run for one of our clients and sent it over to them.
+The feedback was positive except that we did not meet the requirement of packing the labels on 1,000 labels per roll, with double shrink wrap.
+Our crime?
+We had only packed 500 labels per roll in the prescribed fashion.
 Why?
-Because they only ordered 500 for the qual run!
-We received an email informing us of the egregious oversight, asking for a Certificate of Conformance affirming that we would indeed pack them 1000 per roll when the production order was placed.
-Over the years we have shipped this customer lots and lots of labels, most of which were nicely packed 1000 per roll and double shrink wrapped.
+Because only 500 were ordered for the qualification run!
+We received an email informing us of the egregious oversight, asking for a Certificate of Conformance affirming that we would indeed pack them 1,000 per roll when the production order was placed.
+Over the years we have shipped this customer numerous labels, most of which were nicely packed 1,000 per roll and double shrink wrapped.
 When more than 500 labels are ordered, of course.

-I’ve tried to shoot holes in this technical agreement process but have been unable to.
-Using our job number we can trace label stock, ink, and our machine process back to vendor master rolls, ink batches, and which operators at AW performed each and every operation down to packing the box.
+Using our job number we can trace label stock, ink, and our machine process back to vendor master rolls, ink batches, and which operators at AWT performed each and every operation down to packing the box.
 As mentioned earlier, this number is all over the place on every label shipment.
 If there is an issue of any sort, that number is used to access the entire job record including label retains.
 How does generating a redundant piece of paperwork add to the value of the labels or the package they go on?
-Do ya think maybe it wastes the time of customer service, final pack, shipping, receiving, incoming inspection, and quality personnel at both our plant and our customer?
+Is it possible that it wastes the time of customer service, final pack, shipping, receiving, incoming inspection, and quality personnel at both our plant and our customer?
 Precisely what function does certifying each and every batch perform?
 Have perfectly good labels needed on the production line ever sat in incoming inspection because someone misplaced the cert?
-If a batch is certified and there is indeed an error (humans involved here folks) will there be fines, suspensions, and a visit from the CAPA Police?
-Those are questions that need to be asked, considered, and honestly thought about.
-When I run through that question set I come up with the conclusion that the whole process is stu…….oops, poorly thought out.
+If a batch is certified and there is indeed an error, will there be meaningful consequences?
+Those are questions that need to be asked, considered, and candidly thought through.

-I know that the Certification windmill will never succumb to my Don Quixote-like tiltings.
-This very day we will dutifully generate some BS document, affirming our intent to rewind 1000 labels per roll (maybe also asking for deviations on any future engineering/qual runs signed and notarized by multiple company officers) and there will be muttering and snide comments made.
-But if we are looking to the FDA to streamline their process we should also embrace the lean philosophy and do some common sense modifications of our own procedures.
+If we are looking to the FDA to streamline their process, we should also embrace the lean philosophy and do some common sense modifications of our own procedures.
 Relying on the checks and balance of our upstream vendors quality systems, all of whom we have audited, qualified, and yes, certified, would be a great step and send a message that we are serious about getting devices to market quickly and safely.